sensebox/sensebox-mailer/README.md

 A good starting point for a bash script for development is `mailhog.sh`.

-Running this script:

-- starts `mailhog` docker container
+Running this script starts a `mailhog` docker container.
-- runs statik and compiles all templates
-- compiles the sensebox-mailer go binary
-- exports all necessary env variables
-- runs the sensebox-mailer go binary

 Before running this script its important to run [`genCerts.sh`](#1-generate-server-and-client-certificates).